flash-oss/allserver/README.md

 const allserver = Allserver({ procedures });
 ```

-### Can I add a middleware?
+### Can I add a server middleware?

-You can add one or multiple pre-middlewares, as well as one or multiple post-middleware.
+You can add one or multiple pre-middlewares, as well as one or multiple post-middlewares.
 Anything returned from a middleware (except the `undefined`) becomes the call result, and the rest of the middlewares will be skipped if any.

 The `after` middleware(s) is always called.

-#### Server side

 ```js
 const allserver = Allserver({